Photos by Maddie Hiatt

-Confluence Kombucha features a simple chalkboard outlining the eight kombuchas they have made for the day.
-With over 100 flavors they’ve created over the years and the constant addition of new ones, Pauley says the board will never look the same.
-The restaurant caters to all stages of Kombucha drinkers by offering small tastes, flights, and glasses.
+Confluence Kombucha features a simple chalkboard outlining the eight kombuchas made for the day.
+With over 100 flavors they restaurant created over the years and the constant addition of new ones, Pauley says the board will never look the same.
+The restaurant caters to all stages of kombucha drinkers by offering small tastes, flights, and glasses.
 The restaurant is gaining traction in the neighborhood, but according to Pauley, it wasn’t an easy start.
-Going from simple tasting in his garage to small scale farmers markets around the city, in his experience, most people haven’t heard of the beverage.
+Going from simple tasting in his garage to small farmers markets around the city, in his experience, most people haven’t heard of the beverage.

-Kombucha is widely recognized for its health benefits, but Pauley admits most people are skeptical when first hearing about it because it is a live bacteria and contains alcohol.
-Physician Matt Nicholson confirms there are health benefits, yet warns kombucha consumers to always check the ingredients and do their own research.
+Kombucha is widely recognized for its health benefits, but Pauley acknowledges most people are skeptical when first hearing about it because it is a live bacteria and contains alcohol.
+Physician Matt Nicholson, who owns a chiropractic office staffed with dietitians in St. Louis, confirms there are health benefits, yet warns kombucha consumers to always check the ingredients and do their own research.

-Currently, they only have one storefront, but Pauley has big plans for the tiny shop.
+Pauley has only one storefront for now, but he has big plans for the tiny shop.

 “We’re already moving into distribution,” Pauley says.
 “We’ll be able to distribute to the entire state of Missouri next month.
 We want to be everywhere.
 I’d really love to be at Bonaroo [music festival] or a Rise Festival or a yoga festival, things like that.
 More things that make sense for us.”
 And with more than 4,500 bottles of kombucha jarred since he started his fermented tea journey, it looks like Pauley’s kombucha expansion is just beginning.